 I was a founding member of the Advisory Council to the Department of German Studies at Emory University in Atlanta and served on the juries for the European Commission’s Lorenzo-Natali Prize for Journalism, as well as the FameLab competition for science communication.

 I'm an Arthur F. Burns Fellow and a recipient of the 2018 ICFJ/IJP Holbrooke Research Grant.
-My work has been recognized with a Green Eyeshade Award, a Native American Journalists Association (NAJA) award, and an Association of Health Care Journalists (AHCJ) reporting award.
+My work has been recognized with several Green Eyeshade Awards, a Native American Journalists Association (NAJA) award, and an Association of Health Care Journalists (AHCJ) reporting award.

 Photo by Constance S. Heery